 In previous posts, we talked about why adding parking doesn’t solve the “parking problem,” and why we need to use pricing to get turnover and create parking availability to actually solve the “parking problem.”
 One challenge commonly brought up when meters are proposed is the issue of fairness and equity.

 “Won’t new meters hurt poor folks?”
-One could argue that it would be fair to the most low-income people to keep costs down, but that is not how most social policy is formed.
-Providing parking costs money; it is a subsidy whose benefits skew toward more wealthy people.
+It makes sense to keep costs down as much as possible for the most low-income people, especially as they are being pushed out of resource-rich areas.
+The tricky part is that providing parking costs money; it is a subsidy whose benefits skew toward more wealthy people.
 And the more you drive, the more you benefit.

 If we leave the current situation as is, that is a decision to continue today’s inequitable conditions.
 We put enormous public resources into roads and parking, even though many people do not or cannot drive.
 You must be wealthy enough to own a car in order to benefit from the vast amounts of free parking.

 When it comes to our denser cities, the geometry of our roadways is limited.
 Our roads can move more people and work better by allocating road space to more efficient travel modes.
 We can’t all get around by car and still expect our cities to thrive.
-A person on a bus is 10x as efficient as someone in a car.
-When introducing pricing, there are usually still some free spaces.
+Yet, to the degree that our communities have been organized around the use of a private automobile, it has led to fewer opportunities for zero vehicle households, and having a car is often a requirement to escape poverty.

 Prioritizing driving shifts the costs onto everyone, so that the poorest citizens are essentially subsidizing the wealthiest who are more likely to drive large SUVs and fuel-efficient or electric models that cause major damage to roads but contribute less to their maintenance with the gas tax.
 The inequities in transportation go back further, as I wrote in a piece on Medium: